 The ladder and box problem - a classic challenge!

-watch your decisions i am preshtalwalker a
+keep your decisions in mind i am preshtalwalker a

 ladder has length l and the cube has side length c pause the video if you want to try this

-How can we solve this
+problem so how can we solve this

-problem?
-We have a
+problem we have a

-We put that into the equation where w equals x plus y both sides of which we now multiply this equation by y and then simplify we now have a quadratic equation in y we can use brahmagupta quadratic formula to get the following to get two possible values now we have a plus and a minus notice that the plus is a larger term and this corresponds to y which is the vertical longer distance, the negative term actually corresponds to x which is a horizontal distance so become we separate these two terms, so we figured out a general formula for y, how does that work in our original
+ladder has a constant slope these two right triangles will be similar therefore the relationship between the horizontal leg and the vertical leg will be the same in both triangles so we have x over c equals c over y which means x equals c squared over and we plug it into the equation where w equals x plus and now we multiply both sides of this equation by and and then simplify this now we have a quadratic equation in and we can use brahmagupta's quadratic formula to get the next two possible values now we have a plus and a minus notice that the plus will be a larger term and this will correspond to y, which is the longest vertical distance, the negative term will actually correspond to x, which is a horizontal distance, so we'll separate these two terms, so we have discovered a general formula for y, how does this work in our original

-problem, c was equal to 1 and l was equal to 4.
+problem? c was equal to 1 and l was equal to 4.

 So we plug it into the formula for w and we get that w equals negative 1 plus the square root of 17.
 Then we plug it into our formula for y and we get the following equation We simplify a bit this equation and we get the exact answer for y this is approximately equal to 2.76 and that is the answer to this